mellson/Kiosker/README.md

     - Example: `"quietHoursStartTime": "18.00"`
 - `quietHoursStopTime` - Decides when the device should stop the silent period and return to the normal `volume`.
     - Example: `"quietHoursStopTime": "07.30"`
+- `manualWifi` - `bool` that decides if the device should manually connect to the provided `wifiSSID`.
+- `wifiSSID` - The SSID which the device should connect to.

 ## Kiosker Watchdog
 Kiosker has a companion app which can be run in the background.